-Projects give students the opportunity to apply their expertise and project management know-how in practice, as part of an interdisciplinary team.
+Projects give you the opportunity to apply their expertise and project management know-how in practice, as part of an interdisciplinary team.

 In the specialisation study from the 3rd semester, in addition to the two specialisations media informatics and audio/video technology, an optional specialisation in the following subject areas is possible:

 - Digital game production: development of innovative multimedia products